V4Fire/Client/src/components/super/i-block/base/README.md

 #### $el

-A link to the component root element.
+A link to the component's root element.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';